von/to-env/README.md

     $ ls -l /tmp/nexusone-userguide.pdf
     -rw-r--r--  1 von  wheel   4.2M Apr 26 20:46 /tmp/nexusone-userguide.pdf

-An example doing something besides 'ls' and the fact the command doesn't have to be quoted if it doesn't contain metacharacters:
+An example showing something besides 'ls' and the fact the command doesn't have to be quoted if it doesn't contain metacharacters:

     $ to-env grep github to-env.sh